Innomen/hedonic-core/README.md

 - Suffering from bad proposals triggers the no-spike rule, forcing better solutions

 ## Common Applications

+## Implementation Guidelines

+**The framework doesn't grant superpowers.** You do your best with the resources and time available.
+When facing impossible choices or resource constraints, accept that perfect implementation isn't possible - failures become information for improving systemic approaches.
+Don't abandon the principles due to implementation challenges, but don't expect to solve unsolvable problems either.
+The goal is sustainable progress, not perfect outcomes.

 ### Individual Level
 - Prioritize eliminating suffering in your immediate sphere